davidlai-webstandard/diff_image_backups/README.blk_genpatch.md

 -a specifies a percentage (simple integer from 1-99) threshold for aborting.
-If the percentage of changed blocks exceeds this percentage, the program will abort early and exit with status 2.
-For example A script running this program can monitor the exit status and adjust its backup strategy.
+If the percentage of changed blocks exceeds this percentage, the program will abort early and exit with status 2 and a message with "Abort:".
+For example A script running this program can monitor the exit status or check stderr for "Abort:" and adjust its backup strategy.

--z = ignore size differences, otherwise unmatched hashfile and image size will exit with status 2.
-Its undefined what happens if you actually try to use the hashfile generated.
+-z = ignore size differences, otherwise unmatched hashfile and image size will exit with status 2 and an appripriate Abort: message.
+The truncated patchfile generated is of no use and should be discarded.